• Skip to main content

 A bowl of peaches, strawberries, and grapes.

-1. Pour about half of the cooled orange syrup over the mixture and gently toss to combine.
+1. Pour about half the cooled orange syrup over the mixture and gently toss to combine.
 Save the rest for another use.

 A glass bowl of mixed fruit.